dylan-lang/opendylan/documentation/hacker-guide/source/contribute.rst

 fork and then submit pull requests.

-Aside from `dylan-lang <https://github.com/dylan-lang>`_ there are two other GitHub oranizations that may be of interest:
+Aside from `dylan-lang <https://github.com/dylan-lang>`_ there are two other GitHub organizations that may be of interest:

 * `dylan-foundry <https://github.com/dylan-foundry>`_ is Bruce
   Mitchener's large collection of Dylan libraries.